pacomontorop/Trading-bot/README.md

 short scan and only log long opportunities driven by Quiver signals.

 Alpaca requests are made using a basic retry policy defined in `broker/alpaca.py`.
-By default the client retries failed calls up to three times with an exponential backoff of three seconds.
-You can modify the `Retry` options in that module if a different strategy is required.
+The underlying `requests` session retries failed calls up to three times with an exponential backoff of three seconds.
+You can modify the `Retry` settings in that module if a different strategy is required.